 Insurance Career Secrets: A blog about the best and fastest ways to become an underwriter

-Becoming an underwriter is a sought after job by many in the insurance industry.
+An underwriter is a sought after job by many in the insurance industry, and is a role that has a lot of job security, especially in today’s market.
 They are responsible for analyzing insurance applications and deciding whether or not to accept the risk and insure it.
 If they decline the risk, their office will correspond with the applicant on how to proceed.

+The Underwriting department is the core of any insurance company.
 The underwriter is responsible for conducting credit, health and fire inquiries on each client and ensuring the risk written by the insurance company is minimized.
 It is key that the underwriter perform all thorough inquiries to protect themselves from losses.

 As with all careers, there are advantages and disadvantages to becoming an underwriter.
 For example, they make a higher salary than most other insurance professionals but must work longer work hours.
 They have to treat every applicant equally whether they are aware of the applicant’s current and previous illnesses or not.
 Yet, if you are happy with the set-up, you can become an underwriter in as little as one year.